Written by Bernadette Clair, Senior Regulatory Compliance Counsel

 Consumer Compliance Outlook.
-The Third Quarter 2013 issue of the Philadelphia Federal Reserve’s Consumer Compliance Outlook is now available.
+The Fourth Quarter 2013 issue of the Federal Reserve’s Consumer Compliance Outlook is now available.
 Articles in this issue include:

 One of the topics we receive a lot of compliance questions on is the collection of government monitoring information (GMI) under HMDA/Regulation C and ECOA/Regulation B. This area is particularly tricky because the types of mortgage loans subject to each rule, and the information that must be collected under each rule, differ.
 Regulation B, section 1002.5, generally prohibits inquiring about the “race, color, religion, national origin, or sex of an applicant or any other person in connection with a credit transaction,” except as specifically permitted by Regulation B, or except as specifically required – e.g., Regulation B, section 1002.13(a), Regulation C, section 1003.4(a)(10), etc.

 All this complexity leads to a couple of common compliance violations in this area –not collecting information when you should, or collecting information when you shouldn’t.
 The article in this issue of the Consumer Compliance Outlook on Government Monitoring Information Requirements under the HMDA and the ECOA provides an excellent summary of the requirements under HMDA and ECOA, and includes a handy comparison chart of the two.
 It’s a great refresher for anyone who wants to brush up on these requirements and a great tool to pass on to your mortgage folks.